 - Take care of yourself mentally and physically.
 Know where to get support and identify where First Aid is available on the camp.

 - Respect others’ need to safely negotiate the site.
 Keep access routes clear of rubbish and clutter so that people of all abilities can safely move through the space.

-- The camp environment can be very intense.
+- The camp environment can be very intense new balance 595 outlet.
 If you feel exhausted or stressed take time to take a break from the camp – go for a walk, visit a friend, or phone somebody close to you.